If you’ve just moved, or are simply looking to make sure you get the best deal, the more you know about car insurance in California the better.

 Regulations for auto insurance in California stipulate that insurers must offer drivers the option of coverage for damage an uninsured driver may cause to their car.

 For drivers with collision coverage, this takes the form of the collision deductible waiver.
-This means that if your car is damaged by an uninsured driver, your insurance company will cover the damages without the need for a deductible.
+This means that if your car is damaged by someone driving without insurance, your insurance company will cover the damages without the need for a deductible.
 Drivers without collision coverage can get similar protection via uninsured motorist property damage coverage.

 Thinking about how to protect yourself if you’re in an accident where an uninsured driver is at fault makes sense.
 The percentage of drivers without insurance in California is 15.2 – above the national average and the 12th highest rate out of the 50 states.